iSnow/sqlWebservice/README.md

 ## Licence

 sqlREST is under a BSD style licence.
-You can use the source and binary of sqlREST for even for commercial projects.
+You may use the source and binary of sqlREST for commercial projects.
 See the licence file for further informations.
 This software includes binaries from other Open Source projects.